Clara Mairs: Background and career

-Mairs' print Leaping Leopards was reproduced in Fine Prints of the Year 1930.
+Mairs' work was included in the Kennedy Galleries' Comprehensive Exhibition of the Works of Living American Print Makers in 1929.
+Her print Leaping Leopards was reproduced in Fine Prints of the Year 1930.
 That same year her print Three Ring Circus earned an honorable mention at the Minneapolis Institute of Arts's Minneapolis and St. Paul Artists exhibition.
 Mairs' etchings were also included in Fine Prints of the Year in both 1932 and 1938.
 She was a member of the Minnesota Artists Association.
 She won awards at the Minnesota State Fair in 1925, 1926, 1931, 1933, 1936, and 1950.
+Mairs had large solo exhibitions at the Art Center in La Jolla in 1949, and in 1951 she showed a solo exhibition of large-scale paintings at the St. Paul Gallery and School of Art.